Studio Flat Mortgages Explained

 Some big-name lenders such as Bank of Ireland and Virgin Money will not accept applications for studio flats, but there are plenty of household names that will, including:

-The brokers we work with have inside knowledge of studio flat lending criteria and will help you cut through the plethora of potential problems and focus on the lenders and products suited to your circumstances.
+The brokers we work with have inside knowledge of studio flat lending criteria.
+They will help you avoid the plethora of potential problems and focus on the lenders and products suited to your circumstances.

-A buy-to-let studio flat can be a good investment in a city centre location that has an active rental market.
+A buy-to-let studio flat can be a good investment in a city centre with an active rental market.
 And there are plenty of lenders willing to approve this type of loan.
-However, most providers have strict criteria, and these vary significantly between lenders.
-So it’s difficult to put together a definitive list of factors to be aware of.
+However, most providers have strict criteria, varying significantly between lenders.
+So, it’s difficult to put together a definitive list of factors to be aware of.

 Some providers assess applications on a case-by-case basis, and these can be the best ones to approach in complex circumstances.
-But getting approved relies on knowing how best to package your application.
+However, getting approved relies on knowing how best to package your application.

-The best rates are typically offered by lenders who take on less risk, so those that insist on a deposit of 30% will usually give you the best deal – if you match all their criteria.
-Typically, the projected rental payments will need to equate to 125% of the monthly mortgage repayments.
+The best rates are typically offered by lenders who take on less risk, so those who insist on a deposit of 30% will usually give you the best deal – if you match all their criteria.
+The projected rental payments must typically equate to 125% of the monthly mortgage repayments.

 Studio flat mortgage lending is a complex market.
 As such, finding a broker with experience in this niche is crucial to a hassle-free experience that ends with you getting the best deal.

-Our broker matching service will assess your personal details, and those of the property you are looking to buy, before putting you in touch with an experienced broker who has a track record of getting the best deal for people in your position.
+Our broker matching service will assess your details and those of the property you are looking to buy before putting you in touch with an experienced broker who has a track record of getting the best deal for people in your position.

-Call today on 0808 189 2301 or enquire online to be put in touch with a studio flat mortgage broker.
+Call 0330 818 7026 today or enquire online to speak with a studio flat mortgage broker.

 Maximise your chance of approval with a broker who specialises in getting a mortgage on a studio flat